thelfer/tfel/docs/web/drucker-prager-cap.md

 } // end of @Integrator
 ~~~~

-## A posterio checks: validation of the assumptions
+## A posteriori checks: validation of the assumptions

 The `@AdditionalConvergenceChecks` code block has been introduced in
 `TFEL-3.1` to have a better control on the convergence of the